jmossetc/PathfinderCasterCompanion/README.md

 PathfinderCasterCompanion

 Project that aims to help players of the roleplaying game Pathfinder  with spellcasting.
+The goal was also for me to be more familiar with the Laravel framework.
+This project is still in it's early stage.
 It uses this database as a source for spells : http://www.d20pfsrd.com/magic/tools/spells-db/.

 I have modified it to extract some columns into tables to improve this database.
 To install the database use the database.sql script.
 I will eventually create a script to update the database as new spells are published.